ilacorda/traive-engineering-challenge/README.md

 ### 3. Implement Robust Pagination Mechanism
 - Introduce a more robust and reliable mechanism for pagination to efficiently handle large datasets and improve the overall performance of the API.

+### 4. Use Migration Tools
+- Integrate database migration tools to manage schema changes and versioning, ensuring consistent and reliable database updates across different environments.
+For example, using tools like Goose or Golang Migrate.
+Currently, the project loads the schema and data using the `init.sql` file in the `postgresql` directory.

+### 5. Use Structured Logging
+- Integrate a structured logging library to capture detailed application logs, enabling developers to analyze and troubleshoot issues more effectively.

-### 4. Support CRUD Operations
+### 6. Support CRUD Operations
 - Add support for updating and deleting transactions, enabling users to modify or remove existing records as needed.

-### 5. Authentication and Authorization
+### 7. Authentication and Authorization
 - Implement user authentication and authorization mechanisms to secure the API endpoints, ensuring that only authorized users can access sensitive data and perform specific actions.

-### 6. Enhance Validation and Error Handling
+### 8. Enhance Validation and Error Handling
 - Improve the validation and error handling mechanisms to provide more detailed and user-friendly responses, helping users understand and resolve issues more effectively.

-### 7. Logging and Monitoring
+### 9. Logging and Monitoring
 - Integrate logging and monitoring tools to track application behavior and performance, enabling developers to identify and address potential issues in real-time.
+For example, instrumenting the application with OpenTelemetry to capture telemetry data and trace requests and generate custom metrics.

-### 8. Caching and Performance Optimization
+### 10. Caching and Performance Optimization
 - Implement caching mechanisms and performance optimization strategies to improve the API's responsiveness and reduce latency, enhancing the overall user experience.

-### 9. Testing and CI/CD Automation
+### 11. Testing and CI/CD Automation
-- Expand the test suite and integrate continuous integration and deployment pipelines to automate the development workflow, ensuring consistent code quality and reliable deployments.
+- Integrate continuous integration and deployment pipelines to automate the development workflow, ensuring consistent code quality and reliable deployments.

-### 10. Container Orchestration
+### 11. Container Orchestration
 - Explore container orchestration platforms like Kubernetes for deploying and managing the application in a production environment, providing scalability, resilience, and easier management of resources.

 These improvements will help make the application more robust, secure, and scalable, making it ready for production use in demanding environments.